opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 .. ocv:pyoldfunction:: cv.ApproxChains(chain, storage, method=CV_CHAIN_APPROX_SIMPLE, parameter=0, minimalPerimeter=0, recursive=0)-> contours

-    :param chain: Pointer to the approximated Freeman chain that can refer to other chains
+    :param chain: Pointer to the approximated Freeman chain that can refer to other chains.

-    :param storage: Storage location for the resulting polylines
+    :param storage: Storage location for the resulting polylines.

-    :param method: Approximation method (see the description of the function  :ocv:cfunc:`FindContours` )
+    :param method: Approximation method (see the description of the function  :ocv:cfunc:`FindContours` ).

-    :param parameter: Method parameter (not used now)
+    :param parameter: Method parameter (not used now).

     :param minimalPerimeter: Approximates only those contours whose perimeters are not less than  ``minimal_perimeter`` .
-Other chains are removed from the resulting structure
+Other chains are removed from the resulting structure.

     :param recursive: Recursion flag.
-If it is non-zero, the function approximates all chains that can be obtained to from  ``chain``  by using the  ``h_next``  or  ``v_next`` links.
+If it is non-zero, the function approximates all chains that can be obtained from  ``chain``  by using the  ``h_next``  or  ``v_next`` links.
 Otherwise, the single input chain is approximated.

-This is a stand-alone contour approximation routine, not represented in the new interface.
-When :ocv:cfunc:`FindContours` retrieves contours as Freeman chains, it calls to the function to get approximated contours, represented as polygons.
+This is a standalone contour approximation routine, not represented in the new interface.
+When :ocv:cfunc:`FindContours` retrieves contours as Freeman chains, it calls the function to get approximated contours, represented as polygons.

 arcLength